trailofbits/cb-multios/cqe-challenges/CROMU_00015/README.md

 The second vulnerability is also very straight forward but it is much deeper in the PML parsing code.
-The City structure is able to store the name of the Mayor in a 20 byte buffer but the function cgc_strcpy() is used without bounds checking to copy the value from the PML element into the field.
+The City structure is able to store the name of the Mayor in a 20 byte buffer but the function strcpy() is used without bounds checking to copy the value from the PML element into the field.
 This results in a basic heap based buffer overflow.